lryong/awesome-py-toolkits/README.md

-## Some awesome python scripts I use for my usual work.
+## Some awesome scripts I use for my usual work.